African Union

 The US relies on existing federal laws and guidelines to regulate AI but aims to introduce AI legislation and a federal regulation authority.
 Until then, developers and deployers of AI systems will operate in an increasing patchwork of state and local laws, underscoring challenges to ensure compliance.

-Currently, there is no comprehensive federal legislation or regulations in the US that regulate the development of AI or specifically prohibit or restrict their use.
-That said, there are more than 120 AI bills being considered by the US Congress, covering a wide range of issues such as AI education, copyright disclosure, AI robocalls, biological risks, and AI's role in national security, including prohibiting AI from launching nuclear weapons autonomously.1 Notably, many of the proposed bills emphasize the development of voluntary guidelines and best practices for AI systems, reflecting a cautious approach to regulation aimed at fostering innovation without imposing strict mandates.
+The US Congress has been considering numerous AI bills covering a wide range of issues.
+It is unclear if the Republican-held Congress will use this as an opportunity to enact AI legislation or focus on other priorities.
+That said, many of the proposed bills emphasize the development of voluntary guidelines and best practices for AI systems, reflecting a cautious approach to regulation aimed at fostering innovation without imposing strict mandates.
 This approach is influenced by concerns over stifling technological progress and maintaining competitiveness, particularly against countries like China (which produces approximately four STEM graduates for every STEM graduate in the US).
-Given political divisions in the US and the influence of corporate lobbying, most of these bills are unlikely to become law.

 Existing US federal laws have limited application to AI.
 A non-exhaustive list of key examples includes:

-There are several federal proposed laws related to AI.
+There are several proposed federal laws related to AI.
 A non-exhaustive list of key examples includes:

 Existing legislation has been the primary way in which the US regulates AI as established law, including privacy and intellectual property laws, which are generally applicable to AI technologies.

-Notably, in April 2023, the Federal Trade Commission, Equal Employment Opportunity Commission, Consumer Financial Protection Bureau, and Department of Justice issued a joint statement noting that "existing legal authorities apply to the use of automated systems and innovative new technologies."34 As cited above, in February 2024, the Federal Communications Commission applied restrictions in the Telephone Consumer Protection Act on AI-generated voices.
+Notably, in April 2023, the Federal Trade Commission, Equal Employment Opportunity Commission, Consumer Financial Protection Bureau, and Department of Justice issued a joint statement noting that "existing legal authorities apply to the use of automated systems and innovative new technologies."37 As cited above, in February 2024, the Federal Communications Commission applied restrictions in the Telephone Consumer Protection Act on AI-generated voices.

 Several states have enacted comprehensive privacy legislation that can also regulate AI.
 A non-exhaustive list of notable state legislation includes: